medialab/minet/docs/cli.md

                               [-s SELECT] [--total TOTAL] [-o OUTPUT]
                               channel_or_channel_column

-# Youtube Channels Command
+# YouTube Channels Command

-Retrieve metadata about Youtube channel from one or many name(s) using the API.
+Retrieve metadata about YouTube channel from one or many name(s) using the API.

 Under the hood, this command extract the channel id from the given url or scrape the website to find it if necessary.
 Then the command uses the API to retrieve